WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-twilio-with-paymattic-in-wordpress.md

 ## Enable Twilio Integration

-To learn how to enable **Twilio** integration, follow the steps with the screenshots below –

 First, go to **Integrations** from the **Paymattic Navbar**, search for **Twilio** through the search bar, and you will get the **Twilio** integration module.